Garrett-Productions/languageExchange/chatRoomTutorial.md

 - In all, We aren't using that much JS, but I'm going to modularize it out in a script.src file

 Questions
-- do I need to save my chats in a database?
+- do I need to save my chats in a database, or what portions of the chat need to be saved in a DB?
 I really just need to save them in the socket for that current chat room and session